 Steps of Installing phpMyAdmin on Ubuntu

 As I have already mentioned, you must install an Apache web server, MySQL or MariaDB database, and PHP.
-If you have not installed these packages in the system, you can follow the LAMP stack installation method or execute the following command to install these pre-requisites software.
+If you have not installed these packages in the system, you can follow the LAMP stack installation method or execute the following command to install this pre-requisite software.

 Install Pre-requisites components